PyO3/pyo3/Architecture.md

 ## 6. `build.rs`
 PyO3's `build.rs` is relatively long (about 900 lines) to support some complex build cases.
-Here we list up some of its functionalities:
+Below is a non-exhaustive list of its functionality:
-- Check if we are building a Python-extension or not.
+- Check if we are building a Python extension.
-  - If we are building an extesion (e.g., Python library installable by `pip`), we don't link `libpython`.
+  - If we are building an extension (e.g., Python library installable by `pip`), we don't link `libpython`.
-  Currently we use `extension-module` feature for this purpose, but it can change in the future.
+  Currently we use the `extension-module` feature for this purpose.
+This may change in the future.
   See [#1123](https://github.com/PyO3/pyo3/pull/1123).
 - Find the interpreter for build and detect the Python version.
   - We have to set some version flags like `Py_37`.
-  - Also, if the interpreter is PyPy, we set `PyPy`.
+  - If the interpreter is PyPy, we set `PyPy`.
 - Cross-compiling support.
-  - If `TARGET` architecture and `HOST` architecture differ, we find cross compile information from environmental variable (`PYO3_CROSS_INCLUDE_DIR` and `PYO3_CROSS_PYTHON`) or system files.
+  - If `TARGET` architecture and `HOST` architecture differ, we find cross compile information from environment variables (`PYO3_CROSS_INCLUDE_DIR` and `PYO3_CROSS_PYTHON`) or system files.

 [`build.rs`]: https://github.com/PyO3/pyo3/tree/master/src/build.rs